Book Source: High On Arrival by Mackenzie Phillips.

 Mackenzie started snorting cocaine again.
 She didn’t start shooting up just yet, but it wasn’t long before her lifestyle put her in danger again.
 It wasn’t uncommon for her to hang out with people she didn’t know and end up in an unfamiliar apartment with new junkie friends.
 One night while clubbing, a group of strangers drugged her.
 She last remembered walking out of the club wearing a dress. suddenly she wakes up in a strange place, wearing sweatpants.

 These random guys had kidnapped her and held her for days, drugging her food, and keeping her foggy the whole time.
 After 5 or 6 days, John’s friend Big Sal came busting through the door.
 He grabbed her and her clothes and took her home.

 After the New Mamas and the Papas started touring, Mick Barakan joined the band.
 Mick and Mackenzie fell in love quickly, and would later get married and have a son, Shane.
 But there was something dark going on while the band was touring.
 Mackenzie and John started having sex regularly.

 She wanted to purge this experience from her memory, but she was always this little girl begging for his attention and his approval.
 And John was a man who knew no boundaries, had no rules.
-His own pleasure was his highest priority in life.
-Mackenzie was really freaked out, but didn’t really know what to do.
+His pleasure was his highest priority in life.
+Mackenzie was freaked out but didn’t know what to do.